MicrosoftDocs/azure-docs/articles/azure-functions/dotnet-isolated-process-developer-howtos.md

 ---
-title: Develop and publish .NET 5.0 functions using Azure Functions
+title: Develop and publish .NET 5 functions using Azure Functions
 description: Learn how to create and debug C# functions using .NET 5.0, then deploy the local project to serverless hosting in Azure Functions. ms.date: 03/03/2021 ms.topic: how-to
 #Customer intent: As a developer, I need to know how to create functions that run in an isolated process so that I can run my function code on current (not LTS) releases of .NET.
+zone_pivot_groups: development-environment-functions
 ---

-# Create a C# isolated process function in Azure
+# Develop and publish .NET 5 function using Azure Functions

-In this article, you learn how to create a C# function using .NET 5.0 that runs out-of-process from the Azure Functions runtime.
-After verifying the code locally, you deploy it to a function app running .NET 5.0.
-To learn more about .NET isolated functions, which run out-of-process from the Functions runtime, see [Guide for running functions on .NET 5.0 in Azure](dotnet-isolated-process-guide.md).
+This article shows you how to work with C# functions using .NET 5.0, which run out-of-process from the Azure Functions runtime.
+You'll learn how to create, debug locally, and publish these .NET isolated process functions to Azure.
+In Azure, these functions run in an isolate process that supports .NET 5.0.
+To learn more, see [Guide for running functions on .NET 5.0 in Azure](dotnet-isolated-process-guide.md).

 If you don't need to support .NET 5.0 or run your functions out-of-process, you might want to instead [create a C# class library function](functions-create-your-first-function-visual-studio.md).

+>[!NOTE]
+>Developing .NET isolated process functions in the Azure portal isn't currently supported.
+You must use either the Azure CLI or Visual Studio Code publishing to create a function app in Azure that supports running .NET 5.0 apps out-of-process.

 ## Configure your local environment